LoveRL/Project_3-Classification-of-patient-conditions/README.md

 # Project_3-Classification-of-patient-conditions

 Providing multi-classification of 8 classes models of patient conditions using LightGBM, KNN, DecisionTree, and DQN for imbalanced classification.

+## Data

+- The data consist of 68-features and 8-classes.
+- A number of data points are 622.
+- A format is '.csv'.

 ## Here are some issues dealt with.